Armwood High School

 Armwood Senior High School is a public high school located in Seffner, Florida, United States, on U.S. Highway 92.
 It opened in August 1984.

 The school is named after Blanche Armwood, a longtime Tampa resident, educator and activist.
-The school's mascot is the Hawk.
+The Armwood family lived in Seffner and became prominent community leaders in Tampa and Florida.
+She married a lawyer and established schools teaching “household arts.”
+She oversaw Hillsborough County's schools for African Americans and became a lawyer.

 As of the 2014–15 school year, the school had an enrollment of 1,809 students and 104.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 17.4:1.
 There were 1,227 students (67.8% of enrollment) eligible for free lunch and 167 (9.2% of students) eligible for reduced-cost lunch.

 Demographics

-Armwood High School is 34.3% Black, 31.7% Hispanic, 27.4% White, 1.4% Asian, 4.3% Multi-Racial, 0.5% Pacific Islander, and 0.4% American Indian.
+Armwood High School is 34.3% Black, 31.7% Hispanic, 27.4% White, 1.4% Asian, 4.3% multi-racial, 0.5% Pacific Islander, and 0.4% American Indian.